Bushfire Smoke Causes Player To Forfeit Her Qualifying Match For Australian Open

 Another tennis match abandoned in Melbourne.@MariaSharapova says she agrees with the decision to call off her #KooyongClassic contest with @laurasiegemund as both players struggled to play in smoke caused by the #AustralianFires. pic.twitter.com/ptsFt8Appr— ESPN Australia & NZ (@ESPNAusNZ) January 14, 2020

-The official account for the Australian Open tweeted Monday that event staff was monitoring onsite data and working with medical personnel and scientists to make sure that it is safe for players to take to the court."As always the health and safety of our players, our staff and our fans is our priority."
+The official account for the Australian Open tweeted Monday that event staff members were monitoring onsite data and working with medical personnel and scientists to make sure that it is safe for players to take to the court.
+"As always the health and safety of our players, our staff and our fans is our priority."

 Further decisions will be made based on onsite data, and in close consultation with our medical team, the Bureau of Meteorology and scientists from EPA Victoria.— #AusOpen (@AustralianOpen) January 13, 2020